jrjml/jrjml.github.io/patrons/new-patron-policy-doc.md

 2. Patrons ages 13 - 17 may use the internet unless parents opt to disallow it.

-3. Patrons may not access illegal material via the internet.
+3. Patrons may not send, receive, view, or download illegal material via the internet.

 4. Patrons may not access pornography via the internet.